kockie69/SquinkyVCV-main/docs/shifter.md

 # Booty Shifter frequency shifter <a name="shifter"></a>

-**Booty Shifter** is a frequency shifter inspired by the Moog/Bode frequency shifter module.
+**Booty Shifter** is a stereo frequency shifter inspired by the Moog/Bode frequency shifter module.

 ![booty shifter image](./booty-shifter.png)

 The name "Booty Shifter" is a nod to the classic analog module, as well as to a black cat named Booty.

-Booty Shifter  will take an audio input and shift the frequencies up or down.
+Booty Shifter  will take audio (stereo) input and shift the frequencies up or down.
 This is not like a pitch shift where harmonics will remain in tune; it is an absolute frequency shift in Hz, so in general **harmonics will go way out of tune.** It is similar to a ring-modulator, but less extreme and more versatile.

 When the original module was released long ago it cost around $1000.
 More recent Eurorack frequency shifters are still very expensive, because the frequency shifter requires a large number of components, and must be carefully calibrated.